sseanik/python-cheatsheet-1531/README.md

 ### Files

+We can read, write or append text to files with two main methods.
+One with the tradition open function and one with a 'with' statement which automatically handles closing a file after its scope (indentation) has been completed.

 ```python
 # You can open a file this way, but remember to close it
 f = open("file.txt", 'r')